Bank Loans, Credit Cards & Interest Rates

 - Guarantor(s), if available

+It's possible to get personal loans online, but for something like a home loan an interview will almost certainly be required.
 Contact the banks directly to arrange interviews.
 You can make a formal loan application at an interview if you wish.

 - Make enquiries to as many banks as you can to see what they offer - the differences in rates, margins and charges can be substantial